bytebox-forge/voice-stack/DEPLOY.md

 ## Prerequisites
 - Docker and Portainer running
-- Your domain (matrix.byte-box.org) DNS configured
+- Your domain DNS configured
+- SSL certificates ready for your domain

 ## Deployment Steps